SuperByte-github/PyDodge/README.md

 #### ABOUT

 This game was made in just a week because everyday a very small period of time, this game was developed so it took a week.
 This is so easy that you can aslo make a clone of it very easily but I'm planning to develop it in a different way.
-Any other can join me (currently looking for a good team-mate.
+Any other can join me (currently looking for a good collaborator).

 ***